huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 - **getChildCount()** returns the number of children of the task.
 - **getChild()** returns the child at the given index.

-The are a few other non-final non-abstract methods that subclasses often override:
+The are a few other non-final non-abstract methods that sub-classes often override:
 - **start()** called when the task is entered, just before `run()` is invoked.
 - **end()** called when the task is exited through `success()`, `fail()` or `cancel()`.
 This means that this task's status has just been set to `SUCCEEDED`, `FAILED` or `CANCELLED` respectively.
 - **reset()** resets this task to make it restart from scratch on next run.
 The task is cancelled if it was running.
 In any case the task status is set to `FRESH`.
 - <a name="clone-task"></a>**cloneTask()** clones this task to a new one.
 If you don't specify a clone strategy through [TASK_CLONER](https://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/Task.html#TASK_CLONER) the new task is instantiated via reflection and `copyTo()` is invoked.
 In this case, properly overriding the `copyTo()` method in each task is developer's responsibility.
-This gives you opportunity to target the GWT backend.
+This gives you opportunity to target the GWT back-end.
 On the other hand, `cloneTask()` will use the non-null `TASK_CLONER` instance and `copyTo()` won't be invoked.
 For instance, if you don't care about GWT, you can let [Kryo](https://github.com/EsotericSoftware/kryo) make a deep copy for you.

 ## Using Data for Inter-Task Communication ##